MalcolmWardlaw/csestudy/README.md

 As described in Cohn, Johnson, Liu, and Wardlaw (2023), testing the cross-sectional valuation effects of a specific event for firms with different characteristics is somewhat complicated.
 Standard event study methodologies usually fail to account for the strong cross-correlation structure in stock returns across a host of characteristics, and the standard approach of clustering the standard errors by industry is completely unable to account for this problem.

-The paper proposes two additional approaches which leverage the time-series of past returns to account for the implied correlation structure:
+The paper proposes an approach which leverage the time-series of past returns to account for the implied correlation structure:

-The first is a time-series adjusted portfolio approach to inference about standard errors in which the coefficients are compared against a pre-event window of daily returns and adjusted rejection criteria are computed in the form of a parameterized z-score and a p-value estimated from the empirical distribution (the preferred metric in this approach.)
+The estimation uses a time-series adjusted portfolio approach to inference about standard errors in which the coefficients are compared against a pre-event window of daily returns and adjusted rejection criteria are computed in the form of a parameterized z-score and a p-value estimated from the empirical distribution (the preferred metric in this approach.)

-The second is a GLS based approach in which the covariance matrix Ω is also estimated from the pre-event window using a principal components approach to reduce the dimensionality.
-This second method adds substantial efficiency, and is the preferred approach.

 ## Syntax and Usage